learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

      - You should input the port number that you're trying to use in place of `PORT-NUMBER` in the command.
      - Ex: `lsof -i :3000`
-2. You should see an output in your file listing information about the processes running on this port.
+2. You should see an output in your terminal listing information about the processes running on this port.
 3. Look for the column labelled `PID`.
 There should be a number listed in this column.